 How do I keep my gear from getting wet?

 Don't trust your panniers, even the ones labeled waterproof.
 Pack every item that must stay dry — sleeping bag, clothes, electronics, passport — inside a dedicated dry bag or a heavy-duty contractor trash bag before it goes into the pannier.
 Two layers of protection.
-I learned this on a four-hour rainstorm into Trabzon where my 'waterproof' tail bag wet out at the zipper after hour two.
-The dry bag inside saved my sleeping bag.
+Riders learn this the hard way in long rainstorms, where a 'waterproof' tail bag wets out at the zipper after a couple of hours and only the dry bag inside saves the sleeping bag.
 Don't skip the inner layer.

 Where should I pack heavy tools?